catphish/openuav/README.md

 This project aims to develop an open source hardware flight controller for multirotor aircraft using modern components and keeping construction cost to a minimum.

-**Warning: this project is still a work in progress and is awaiting testing**
+**Warning: this project is still a work in progress and is awaiting testing** **Warning: this design currently required simultaneous use of ADC1 and ADC2 which is not supported by betaflight**

 ## Components
 The primary components will be as follows.